labanskoller/hackeriet_blog/_posts/2020-03-07-oslo-nixos-minicon-rapport.md

 socializing.

 The organizers (fnords & sgo) want to thank the speakers and everyone else that came to the mini-con!
+Special thanks to [NUUG Foundation](https://www.nuugfoundation.no/no/) for sponsoring this event!
 If you want to get notified of any future events in Oslo NixOS User Group, you can join our [Meetup group](https://www.meetup.com/Oslo-NixOS-User-Group/).